UMaine PFAS Research Grant Opportunities

 Project Title

-• The summary will describe the proposed project, subject or area of interest, and how it will address PFAS contamination in Maine (300 word limit).
+- The summary will describe the scope of work for proof-of-concept or pilot testing a technology or solution, subject or area of interest, and how it will address PFAS contamination in Maine.

 Names and contact information (email and phone number) for the principal investigator (PI) and Co-PIs.